 A hands-on introduction to concert lighting design, large format projection design, media servers, LED walls, and basic scenic design layout for corporate events.
 Working in groups, students are exposed to a variety of software and design concepts that relate to the Entertainment Design field.
 Students execute design projects with Moving Lights, LED Fixtures, Media Servers, and Projection Mapping software.
 Students are then able to choose their final project from the concepts covered during the semester.

-The course is open to all students and may serve as an elective for the Event Planning Certificate.
+The course is open to all students and may serve as an elective for the Event Management Certificate.